Schola Latína

 Our courses, with the title of Sermo Latinus, which emphasises their active nature, are completely free of charge, and are addressed to all those who want to learn Latin, the eternal language of our ancestors, so as to be able not only to read its texts with understanding but also to write it with ease and fluently to speak it in all situations in order to bring it back to active life and everyday usage.

-The Schola Latina Europæa & Universalis will be starting its 20th academic year of life in September 2023.
+The Schola Latina Europæa & Universalis started its 20th and final academic year of life in September 2023.

 Students' Feedback